 Cubical parabola: x = a.u, y = b.u2, z = c.u3 where a, b and c are constants.

 Left-handed circular helix: Also known as machine screw, the curves are described as x = r.cos(u), y = r.sin(u), z = p.u where r and p are constants.
-It is the locus (path) of a point that revolves around the z-axis at radius r and moves parallel to the z-ais at a rate proportional to the angle of revolution 'u' (known as pitch of the helix).
+It is the locus (path) of a point that revolves around the z-axis at radius r and moves parallel to the z-axis at a rate proportional to the angle of revolution 'u' (known as pitch of the helix).
 Note that if p < 0 then it is a right-handed screw (helix).

 All the 3 examples above demonstrate the versatility of parametric representation of a curve.
 However, we need to always have a independent variable (u or θ) as parameter.
 Even, x or y or z themselves can be a parameter so that x=f(x), y=g(x) and z=h(x).
-Similarly, the surfaces can be represented parmetrically.
-This is the reason the 3D CAD geometry in SolidWorks, Unigraphics, Creo, Inventor, FreeCAD... are called parametric models and the method is called parametric modeling.Algebraic Form of a Parametric Cubic (PC) Curve: Following 3 polynomials are required to define any curve segment of a PC curve:
+Similarly, the surfaces can be represented parametrically.
+This is the reason the 3D CAD geometry in SolidWorks, Unigraphics, Creo, Inventor, FreeCAD... are called parametric models and the method is called parametric modelling.Algebraic Form of a Parametric Cubic (PC) Curve: Following 3 polynomials are required to define any curve segment of a PC curve:

 x(u) = a0 + a1u + a2u2 + a3u3